The Top Perfectly Autumnal Things To Do in NYC In Fall

 The Village Halloween Parade

 If there’s a better way to get into the Halloween spirit than the Village Halloween Parade, we’d like to know about it.
 Every 7pm on October 31st, thousands of participants and spectators line up along Sixth Avenue for this wonderfully fun celebration of Halloween.
 Forget the ‘scary’ costumes you see in stores; this parade is a showcase of creepy creativity, and the homemade costumes will leave your jaw on the floor.
 If you want to march yourself, just line up at 6:30pm in costume.

 Macy’s Thanksgiving Day Parade

 The Macy’s Thanksgiving Day Parade is one of NYC’s most beloved events, and the only thing better than watching it on TV from your sofa is watching it live amidst the action.
 Head down to Manhattan to watch this unique pageant of enormous balloons, floats, cheerleaders, clowns and marching bands; the best spots to watch it are along Central Park West, Columbus Circle and Sixth Avenue.

 American Museum of Natural History

-Escape the Fall chill by visiting the American Museum of Natural History, an educational wonderland that’s home to over 30 million artefacts.
-Founded in 1869, this museum has become a NYC institution, and wandering through its grand halls is almost a rite of passage.
+Escape the Fall chill by visiting the American Museum of Natural History, an educational wonderland that’s home to over 30 million artifacts.
+Founded in 1869, this museum has become an NYC institution, and wandering through its grand halls is almost a rite of passage.
 You can admire dinosaur skeletons, explore the Earth & Space Center and planetarium, and visit the Milstein Hall of Ocean Life to discover the secrets of the deep.
 During Fall, the museum is also home to the Butterfly Conservatory, which features over 500 butterflies.